ryanstraits/ryanstraits.github.io/about.md

 ##### So what's up with the spooky blog title, dude?

-No, this doesn't have anything to do with states of the U.S. of A. that are haunted by spectral beings.
+No, this doesn't have anything to do with U.S. states that are haunted by spectral beings.
 But really, that's not _too_ far off.

 The name _Ghost States_ references a phenomenon in particle physics where an electron is said to travel all possible routes between point A to point B, that is, until it is observed.
 Up until that point, they can literally be "everywhere and nowhere" at the same time.
 That in-between state, before the electron is observed and has revealed the direction it has taken, is called a "ghost state".